greendinosaur/otd-sport-headline-tweet/README.md

 Make sure you have an appopriate data file containing match scores for your team as described above.

 [emoji.csv](data/emoji.csv) contains different emojis that are shown based on a calculated excitement index.
-This index is calculated from the score of a matcb with:
+This index is calculated from the score of a match with:
+* 4 if the team have won a Final
 * 3 being a big win for the team of interest
 * 2 is a small win
 * 1 is a score draw